Melissa has made her mark not only in the firm but also in the greater Miami community. She was invited to become a firm shareholder in 2013.

-The Legal 500 named her a “Recommended Attorney” in 2017.
+The Legal 500 has named her a “Recommended Attorney” every year since 2017.
 She has been named a “Rising Star” by Super Lawyers® and an “Up and Comer” by Florida Trend’s Legal Elite, and selected for inclusion in numerous Who’s Who publications.
 In 2016, she was recognized with the inaugural Latin Builders Association® (LBA) Leadership Award.

 Melissa graduated from the University of Miami School of Law (juris Doctor, cum laude) and the Florida International University Honors College (Bachelor of Arts in Political Science and Geography, magna cum laude).
 During her law studies, she clerked for the Honorable Scott J. Silverman in the 11th judicial Circuit of Florida and for the law firm of Black, Srebnick, Kornspan, & Stumpf.